 The Help to Buy ISA is primarily designed for regular saving, rather than lump sum investments.
 You are able to invest up to £1,200 in the first month, and up to £200 each month after that.
 There is no commitment to deposit these sums, so if you can’t afford to save £200 per month, or if there are months when you’re not in a position to put anything in, that’s fine.

 Because this is a cash ISA, that means you cannot invest money into another cash ISA within the same tax year, so it’s important to think about how this might affect you if you already have an existing ISA.
 The good news is that if you are buying a house with a partner, you can each hold a Help to Buy ISA and they will both qualify for the government’s 25 per cent bonus payment, which will be given to you once you have completed the purchase of your new home.
 You can also withdraw cash from your Help to Buy ISA anytime between exchange and completion to help contribute towards your deposit.

 How do I receive my government bonus?

-After completion on your property, you will need to inform your Help to Buy ISA provider that you will be closing your account.
+Just before exchanging on your property, you will need to inform your Help to Buy ISA provider that you will be closing your account.
 It is important that you do not withdraw all of your money as you will need your Help to Buy ISA provider to produce a closing letter for you.
 If you do not have a closing letter you will not be eligible for the ISA bonus.
 The reason why you cannot apply for your bonus sooner is that if helps avoid any issues that may arise if your house purchase fell through at an earlier stage.

 You will need to present the closing letter to your solicitor or conveyancer who will apply for the ISA bonus on your behalf through an online portal.
 A solicitor or conveyancer will charge up to £50 plus VAT for this service.